 2. Alongside its substantive core, the course provides an in-depth training in vocational aspects of the profession, which are essential to ensure the effectiveness, quality and ethical soundness of legal practice.
 This vocational module is broken down into five sub-units:

-9 months and all classes are conducted after 4 pm.
+All classes are conducted after 4 pm.